Enrique Lopez Rodriguez

 Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) · Stanford University · elopezrodriguez [at] stanford.edu

 I am an extragalactic astronomer with a particular focus on the study of the role of magnetic fields in galaxy evolution.
 My research characterizes the feeding material onto super massive black holes at the center of active galaxies and the structure of the magnetic field in their host galaxies.
-My work is shaped by a magnetohydrodynamical framework.

-I am currently a research scientist at the Kavli Institute for Particle Astrophysics & Cosmology (KIPAC) at Stanford University.
-I am leading the efforts for the characterization of magnetic fields in galaxies using infrared polarimetric observations .
+I am currently a Research Scientist at the Kavli Institute for Particle Astrophysics & Cosmology (KIPAC) at Stanford University.
+I am leading the efforts for the characterization of magnetic fields in galaxies using infrared polarimetric observations.

 Research